securux/ldap_search/README.md

 ![](https://img.shields.io/badge/Python-3.6-blue.svg)&nbsp;&nbsp;
 ![](https://img.shields.io/badge/License-GPL%203.0-green.svg)

 LDAP_Search can be used to enumerate Users, Groups, and Computers on a Windows Domain.
 Authentication can be performed using traditional username and password, or NTLM hash.
 In addition, this tool has been modified to allow brute force/password-spraying via LDAP.
 Ldap_Search makes use of [Impackets](https://github.com/SecureAuthCorp/impacket/tree/python36)&nbsp;python36 branch to perform the main operations.
-(These are the guys that did the real heavy lifting and deserve the credit!)
+(These are the guys that did the real heavy lifting!)

 ## Installation
 ```bash